-In addition to the key tasks set out in the Compliance framework, the Company's Compliance function encourages and supports a compliance culture and business integrity.
+In addition, the Company's Compliance function comprises the following additional elements: compliance culture and business integrity, compliance training and communication.

-The Compliance Function monitors the legal and regulatory environment to identify changes that can impact the Company's operations.
-The Compliance Function reports to Management and the Board on any significant changes in the legal and regulatory environment.
+The Compliance Function monitors the legal and regulatory landscape to identify relevant changes and assess potential impacts on the Company's operations.
+The Compliance Function reports to Management, the ARC and the Audit Committee/Board on any significant changes in the legal and regulatory environment.

-The Company has adopted the Group Speaking Up Policy, which alongside a speak-up facility, allows employees to report anonymously in case they observe any potentially unlawful or improper behaviour is observed.
+The Company has adopted the Group Speaking-Up Policy, which alongside a speak-up facility, allows employees to report anonymously in case they observe any potentially unlawful or improper behaviour.

-The Company's Compliance function, in conjunction with Group Compliance, regularly advises and trains staff on policy requirements and key compliance risk areas.
+The Company's Compliance function, in conjunction with Group Compliance, regularly advises and trains management and employees on policy requirements and compliance risk areas.